-Welcome in the New Year with a stroll around the Brecon Beacons National Park.
+Welcome to the Brecon Beacons National Park.
 Here is a collection of our top picks of walks to make sure your 2017 if full of nature!

 Nestled into the southern slopes of the Fforest Fawr massif, west of Merthyr Tydfil, Waterfall Country is one of the most beautiful and popular parts of the Brecon Beacons National Park and the Fforest Fawr Geopark, with steep, tree-lined gorges and an abundance of tumbling water.